 - LOW HEAT!
 If you are diffusing your curls, use a low heat and low power setting.
 The same goes for blow dryers, straighteners and curling tongs.

-- Regular hair masks to combat dryness and add moisture!
+- Regular hair care such as hair masks to combat dryness and add moisture!

 - Regular trims to keep the ends fresh and healthy.
 This will prevent any split ends from splitting further up the hair strand, which is what leads to thinning ends and then breakage.